 Palm Oil is the oil drawn out by mashing the fruit of the oil palm.
 It contains a great amount of vitamin E, saturated and unsaturated fats.

 Mainly used in cooking, cosmetics, and manufacturing.
-Credit for the reddish color oil goes to the high amount of beta carotene in it.
+Credit for the reddish color of oil goes to its high amount of beta carotene.

 Kernel Palm Oil is the oil drawn out from the seed of the oil palm.
 It is half solid at room temperature.
-The cost for this oil is low in comparison to other eatable oils, commercial cooking accounts for major usage of kernel oil.
+The cost of this oil is low in comparison to other eatable oils, commercial cooking accounts for the major usage of kernel oil.

 Comparison Table